|

 Status: Ongoing

-(iV) World Health organization (WHO) Collaborating centre for Non-communicable diseases- Prevention & Control – designated by WHO, Geneva
+- World Health organization (WHO) Collaborating centre for Non-communicable diseases- Prevention & Control

 Non Communicable Diseases (NCDs) have emerged as the leading cause of morbidity and mortality worldwide.
 MDRF carries out research on diabetes and other NCDs like hypertension, obesity, dyslipidemia and cardiovascular diseases.
 The institution has contributed to national programmes in NCDs with particular reference to diabetes, thus plays a leading role in health care, research, education and capacity building in diabetes and other NCDs.
 The objectives of the WHO Collaborating Centre is to provide continuous surveillance of NCDs, and also their prevention and control.
 Collaboration with WHO has been established at both regional and national levels for many years.
 Thus MDRF and Dr.Mohan’s Diabetes Specialities Centre, with its track record of work on NCDs has been designated as a WHO Collaborating Centre for Prevention and control of NCDs recently.